Read It and Weep: Plot

 As Jamie's classmates learn that the book was based on Jamie's negative feelings toward her school, she wishes to restore her relationships.
 However, her friends are unwilling to trust her again and begin to reject and avoid her.
 To make up for her mistakes, she apologizes to Lenny, encouraging him to take up his guitar playing once more, despite what she'd said.
 Jamie overhears her parents' conversation about having to close down the pizza parlor, and Jamie feels guilty.

 As she is getting ready for the ocean-themed school dance, Jamie confronts Is, a figment of her imagination who tries to make Jamie like she is, and tells her to stop.
 She then goes to the dance, where she tries to apologize to everyone.
 They do not accept her apology at first, but gradually do after learning the book was really Jamie's personal journal and that she never meant for it to be published.
 Jamie finds Connor just as he is leaving.
 She asks for his forgiveness and finds out that the poems Marco submits in their English class were actually written by Connor.
 Jamie realizes that her crush on Marco, which is largely because of the poems, is actually meant for Connor.
-They walk back into the dance, where Lenny performs a song ("I Will Be Around") dedicated to Jamie.
+They share a kiss and walk back into the dance, where Lenny performs a song ("I Will Be Around") dedicated to Jamie.

 After the dance, Jamie invites everyone to eat at her parents' pizza parlor.
 When Lenny rushes into the kitchen to help cook the pizza, his jacket, which was covered in seaweed from the dance, accidentally lands on some of the pizzas, covering them in seaweed.
 When the pizza is delivered to the customers, they love it, and Jamie's father finally figures out the secret of how to save their business, ending the film on a happy note.